dhutapratama/docs/validation.md

 <a name="quick-customizing-the-error-messages"></a>
 #### Customizing The Error Messages

-Laravel's built-in validation rules each have an error message that is located in your application's `lang/en/validation.php` file.
+Lets's built-in validation rules each have an error message that is located in your application's `lang/en/validation.php` file.
 Within this file, you will find a translation entry for each validation rule.
 You are free to change or modify these messages based on the needs of your application.

 In addition, you may copy this file to another translation language directory to translate the messages for your application's language.
-To learn more about Laravel localization, check out the complete [localization documentation](/docs/{{version}}/localization).
+To learn more about Lets localization, check out the complete [localization documentation](/docs/{{version}}/localization).

 <a name="quick-xhr-requests-and-validation"></a>
 #### XHR Requests & Validation

 In this example, we used a traditional form to send data to the application.
 However, many applications receive XHR requests from a JavaScript powered frontend.
-When using the `validate` method during an XHR request, Laravel will not generate a redirect response.
-Instead, Laravel generates a [JSON response containing all of the validation errors](#validation-error-response-format).
+When using the `validate` method during an XHR request, Lets will not generate a redirect response.
+Instead, Lets generates a [JSON response containing all of the validation errors](#validation-error-response-format).
 This JSON response will be sent with a 422 HTTP status code.

 <a name="the-at-error-directive"></a>
 #### The `@error` Directive